 Most RAM batteries are rechargeable NiCad and will last around 2-3 years.
 It is

-recommended that you replace your notebook's RAM battery when replacing the CMOS
+recommended that you replace your notebook's RAM battery when replacing the CMOS battery.

 What is a "Smart" Battery?

-Smart batteries have internal circuit boards with smart chips which allow them to
+Smart batteries have internal circuit boards with smart chips which allow them

-recharge is required.
+before the next recharge is required.

 What is a refurbished battery?